TasneemMansour22/CareMeApp2-master/README.md

 # CareMe App 🚀

-A **Flutter-based** application designed to assist elderly people in their daily lives by providing **health monitoring, medication reminders, and legal/financial support**.

 ## 🎯 Project Idea, Purpose, and Problem It Solves

 CareMe is a Flutter-based app designed to assist the elderly in managing their daily lives.